 We have millions of resident cells in every tissue of our body.
 These help our bodies heal, restore, fight disease, slow the aging process and stimulate longevity.
 For example, if you fall and skin your knee, what happens?
 For the next two days there’s probably a wound that bleeds then forms a scab.
 Within a few days, the bleeding and acute pain stop.
 A week later, the scab may still look awful, but it’s healing.
 In two weeks, the scab is gone but the area is red.
 By week four, you can’t tell that you fell at all, and any signs of the injury have disappeared.

 So, what happened?
 At the point of trauma, the injured tissue sent signals to your body that help was needed.
-Your body quickly mobilized growth factors to travel to the injured site and start the process of healing and restoring the body.
+Your body quickly mobilized its natural healing substances to travel to the injured site and start the process of healing and restoring the body.

-Stem cells can come from our own (autologous) bone marrow and fat, or someone else’s (allogenic) umbilical cord by-products, called Warton’s Jelly.
+Human tissue can come from our own (autologous) bone marrow and fat, or someone else’s donated tissue.

-Depending on the patient and his or her specific condition(s), Dr. Bedecs and our medical team may select a single form of human tissue products or a combination of donor cellular products.
-A patient’s individualized treatment plan is determined as part of the patient screening.
+Depending on the patient and his or her specific concern(s), our medical team may select a single form of tissue or a combination of human tissue products.
+A patient’s individualized plan is determined as part of the patient screening.

-If you’re interested in learning more about human tissue products, including stem cells and exosomes, contact us today to schedule your free screening.
+If you’re interested in learning more about regenerative medicine, contact us today to schedule your free comprehensive screening.
 Let our team of regenerative medicine experts help you live as well as you can for as long as you can!